Projects

 Overhead line disconnector controller

 Special extension module for railway-grade PLCs designed to control an overhead line disconnector drive.
-Such kind of drives have a unique method of steering and checking their position simultaneously through a long (up to hundreds of meters) three-wire cables and special multi-tap isolation transformers.
-The extension unit was based on an STM32 microcontroller measuring AC currents and voltages of the disconnector motor, selecting transformer's taps via relays and communicating with the master PLC through RS485 interface.
-The AC current/voltage measurements taken by the module were the only way to determine the position of the motor so the algorithm had an auto-tuning mode eliminating influence of such factors as impedance of long steering cables or motor parameter's variations due to different weather conditions.
+Such kind of drives have a unique method of steering and checking their position simultaneously through long (up to hundreds of meters) three-wire cables and special multi-tap isolation transformers.
+The extension unit was based on an STM32 microcontroller measuring AC currents and voltages of the disconnector motor, selecting transformer's taps via relays, and communicating with the master PLC through an RS-485 interface.
+The AC current/voltage measurements taken by the module were the only way to determine the position of the motor, so the algorithm had an auto-tuning mode eliminating the influence of such factors as impedance of long steering cables or motor parameter's variations due to different weather conditions.

 That was a very interesting project requiring a lot of simulations and measurements done before creating any electronics.
-I was responsible for all the research, designing electronics and writing software for the microcontroller based on FreeRTOS system.
+I was responsible for all the research, designing circuits, and writing software for the microcontroller based on the FreeRTOS system.

 Tools & technologies: C, FreeRTOS, STM32, Altium, LTSpice.